-- Firewall select the security level for the firewall. - Access Control restrict access from the local network to the Internet. - Port Forwarding enable access from the Internet to specified services provided by computers on the local network. - Port Triggering define port triggering entries to dynamically open the firewall for some protocols or ports. - Remote Administration enable remote configuration of your gateway from any Internet-accessible computer. - Static NAT allow multiple static NAT IP addresses to be designated to devices on the network. - Security Log view and configure the security log.
+- Firewall select the security level for the firewall. - Access Control restrict access from the local network to the Internet. - Port Forwarding enable access from the Internet to specified services provided by computers on the local network. - Port Triggering define port triggering entries to dynamically open the firewall for some protocols or ports. - DMZ Host allows a single device on your primary network to be fully exposed to the Internet for special purposes such as Internet Gaming. - Remote Administration enable remote configuration of your gateway from any Internet-accessible computer. - Static NAT allow multiple static NAT IP addresses to be designated to devices on the network. - Security Log view and configure the security log.

-6.0/FIREWALL
+6.0/ FIREWALL